Penncil/mmeta/README.md

 ## Important information for developers/ maintainers
 * Current maintainer: Jiajie Chen <jiajie.chen@pennmedicine.upenn.edu>
-* Lastest release version: V3.0.0

 * Tips for new developers/ maintainers
     * There are 3 repositories hosting the package: `Penncil/mmeta_dev`, `Penncil/mmeta`, `CRAM`.
 Please refer to section `Repositories` for details.
     * The latest design doc [`design_doc/V3.0.0/design_doc_mmeta_3.0.md`](https://github.com/Penncil/mmeta-dev/blob/design_doc/V3.0.0/design_doc_mmeta_3.0.md) desribes the design and structure of the package.The [`naming convention document`](https://github.com/Penncil/mmeta-dev/blob/design_doc/tech_docs/naming_convention.md) may also help developers undertand the source codes.
-    * The [`Penncil/mmeta_dev:design_doc/work_log.md`]() may help the new developer learn the evolution and important events of the pacakge development quickly.
+    * The [`Penncil/mmeta_dev:design_doc/work_log.md`](https://github.com/Penncil/mmeta-dev/blob/change_request/work_log.md) may help the new developer learn the evolution and important events of the pacakge development quickly.
-    * The folder [`Penncil/mmeta_dev:change_request]() saves the change requests forms describing the reasons, changes and deliverables for major changes.
+    * The folder [`Penncil/mmeta_dev:change_request`](https://github.com/Penncil/mmeta-dev/tree/change_request/change_request) saves the change requests forms describing the reasons, changes and deliverables for major changes.
 The change requests forms also include the links to related documents such as test reports, code review and important communications/email/meeting notes.
-Those documents may help new developers/maintainers undertand the pacakge development.
+Those documents may help new developers/maintainers understand the pacakge development.
     * If you are not familiar with Git and/or R package development, please go to the section `Learning resources` for learning resorces.
     * To make the software development sustainable, please follow the recommended workflow.
 See  section `Recommended workflow`.
     * Please make sure the `Penncil/mmeta_dev:main`, `Penncil/mmeta:main` and `CRAN` are synchronized .